-Don't Forget To Renew Your Licence - Fish'n Canada
+Don't Forget To Renew Your Fishing Licence! - Fish'n Canada

 This is a post reminding everyone that has an outdoors card to take a quick look at your card renewal date to make sure that you will be legal for the fishing and hunting season(s) to come.

-If you are in that Ontario group that updates every 3 years, you will probably have an expiry date of December 31/2019.
-It’s odd how as time passes and one renews on an every 3rd-year basis that it is easy to forget, especially if the boat is put away, the shotguns are back in the safe and you are planning to take the winter off (what, no ice fishing??).
+If you are in that Ontario group that updates every 3 years, you will probably have an expiry date of December 31/2021.
+It’s odd how as time passes and one renews on an every 3rd-year basis that it is easy to forget, especially if the boat is put away, the shotguns are back in the safe, and you are planning to take the winter off (what, no ice fishing??).

 Come your next trip, you may be hunting or fishing illegally.

-Renewing is easy, I did it online in no time at all: https://www.huntandfishontario.com/ for my ONTARIO renewal
+Renewing is easy, I did it online in no time at all: https://www.huntandfishontario.com/ for my ONTARIO renewal.
+Anglers and hunters can begin their renewals on December 7th to make sure they don’t miss a second of the action!

 If you prefer not to renew online, you can use the following info: